The 5 most common rock climbing injuries and how to avoid them

 Prevention tips

-The first – and most obvious – tip is to avoid using the affected wrist if you feel any pain.
+The first tip may sound o is to avoid using the affected wrist if you feel any pain.
 All too often, climbers will attempt to power through the pain barrier, pulling on big slopers and putting more stress on the TFCC.
 If you do this, you run the risk of sustaining a serious injury and prolonging your recovery time.
 Taking time out from climbing is hard when you’re so committed to it, but your wrists will be in better nick for it.

 Performing wrist extension, flexion, and rotation exercises will keep your wrists healthy.
 As you’ll see from clicking the link, you don’t need equipment to perform these specific exercises, but again, you’ll be able to perform a wider range of exercises if you have a dumbbell or resistance band.